Major, minor, and honors in Art History

 - Study Abroad

 - Honors Program

-The Art History Major consists of nine credits in art history and one credit in studio art.
+The Art History Major consists of eight credits in art history and one credit in studio art.

 - Overall Average of C or better in all courses taken during the two semesters preceding the time of application.

 - Completion of at least two courses in art history at Swarthmore with grades of B or better.
 For a double major the grade minimum is also B.